Beta Testing with TestFlight and CloudKit Production Deployment

 If you are going to let external users test your app, the app must be approved by Apple before you can send out the invitation This restriction doesn't apply to internal users.
 Your internal users can begin beta testing once you upload your app to App Store Connect.

 Similar to CloudKit, TestFlight is not available for free.
-You have to enroll in the Apple Developer Program before you can access TestFlight.
+You have to enroll in the Apple Developer Program ($99 per year) before you can access TestFlight.

 In this chapter, I will walk you through the beta test process using TestFlight.
 In general, we will go through the tasks below to distribute an app for beta testing: